-Common Injuries Sustained in Kansas Car Wrecks - Our Attorneys Fight for Justice
+Common Injuries Sustained in Kansas Car Accidents - Our Attorneys Fight for Justice

 You might have been driving for years without an accident.
-You might even think that it's rare for anyone to get into a car wreck and suffer serious injuries.
+You might even think that it's rare for anyone to get into a car accident and suffer serious injuries.
 But all it takes is one accident to turn your life upside down.
 Accidents happen fast in Kansas.
-The impact of a car wreck, however, can result in physical, emotional and financial hardship that lasts a lifetime.
+The impact of a car accident, however, can result in physical, emotional and financial hardship that lasts a lifetime.

 No matter the injuries you're dealing with, we can help.
 The tough-minded lawyers at Warner Law Offices have the experience and resources necessary to obtain the compensation you need for your injuries and other losses.
 Attorney Thomas M. Warner is a board certified trial lawyer.
 The firm's co-founder, attorney Anne H. Pankratz, is a licensed registered nurse in Kansas.
 We take the time to determine the long-term cost of your injuries and build a solid, successful legal strategy on your behalf.